jacksondrenth/jacksondrenth/README.md

 - 📖 Current Sophomore at Creighton University, I am graduating in 3 years, May 2025 with a BSBA in FinTech & BIA: IT Track
 - 💼 Intern at Milli Bank creating data driven insights to better the user experience
-- 🔍 Looking for internships that will challenge my abilites, open to relocation
+- 🔍 Looking for internships that will challenge my abilites and push me to learn more, open to relocation
 - 📝 Learning Machine Learning in TensorFlow & PyTorch and AI integration & Prompt Engineering
 ### Contact me: